1010075746/NBU-CIQAD/README.md

         img: test image
    > **Output**:
         features: the feature vector
-        score: the quality of the test image
+        score: the quality of the test image (Higher score means better image quality)
 - **Train** :
   We provide the folder ( i.e., Train).
   Run All_SVR.m / SCCIs_SVR.m / MCCIs_SVR.m to predict the quality scores and calculate the correlation